ChristinaLK/large-scale-chtc/README.md

     and let GitHub take care of the rendering.

 6. Run `make lesson-check` to check that your files follow our formatting rules.
+    For a list of other helpful commands run `make` in this directory.

 7. If you find an error or omission in this documentation, please [file an issue in this repository][example-issues].